Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 Hiatus Hernia

-This happens when the upper part of your stomach pushes through the diaphragm into your chest cavity.
-It often leads to acid reflux.
+This happens when the upper part of the stomach moves upward through the diaphragm into the chest cavity.

 Causes and Risk Factors